 CCTV footage should be captured for a specific reason, which is usually to prevent crime by monitoring a set area.
 As such, you have to be careful if you share footage of people in a way that makes them publicly available.

 The guidance on this is quite clear, with the government specifically stating that sharing footage on social media sites isn’t appropriate.
 In addition, the ICO says that publicly streaming or uploading footage wouldn’t be justifiable in most cases.
-In other words, don’t do it.
+The ICO will take a slightly more heavy-handed approach to it, but a more pragmatic approach may be in order.

 6. What else do I need to know?